Contributed By Webb Henderson

 Among other exclusions, a director or employee of the company, or a partner or employee of any such person, may not be appointed or act as an auditor of the company.

 The directors must ensure that the auditor has access at all times to the accounting records of the company.
 The auditor may require a director or employee of the company to provide such information and explanations as the auditor thinks necessary for the performance of the auditor’s duties.
 The directors must also ensure that the auditor is permitted to attend any shareholder meeting, receives all notices and other communications to shareholders regarding the meeting, and is permitted to speak at the meeting on any part of the business of the meeting that concerns the auditor as auditor.

-As noted above, the business and affairs of the company are required to be managed by, or under the direction or supervision of, the board of the company.
+As noted in 4.8 Consequences and Enforcement of Breach of Directors’ Duties, the business and affairs of the company are required to be managed by, or under the direction or supervision of, the board of the company.
 Directors must exercise the care, diligence and skill that a reasonable director would exercise – see 4.6 Legal Duties of Directors/Officers.
 This requires directors to keep themselves apprised of the business risks the company faces.